0xr41d3n/0xr41d3n/README.md

 ###

-<p align="left">My name is Achraf CHAKIR and I'm currently intereseted in Cyber Secuity , Devops and Cloud computing.</p>
+<p align="left">My name is Achraf CHAKIR and I'm currently intereseted in Cyber Secuity and Cloud computing.</p>

 ###